Saturday, August 7, 2021

 • Risk of Wrongful Convictions: There is a risk that innocent individuals may be wrongly convicted and sentenced to death.
 This can occur due to flawed evidence, misconduct by law enforcement officials, or other factors.

-• Disproportionate Application: There is evidence to suggest that the death penalty is disproportionately applied to individuals who are poor, racial minorities, or who have inadequate legal representation.
+• Disproportionate Application: There is evidence to suggest that the death penalty is disproportionately applied to poor individuals, racial minorities, or who have inadequate legal representation.
 This can result in a system that is unfair and unequal.

 • Ethics and Morality: Many individuals argue that the death penalty is ethically and morally wrong.
 Some believe that the state should not have the power to take a life, even in the case of heinous crimes.